-13 However, if building on Windows, the fact that the Windows file system does not save the "executable" bit will mean that the launchers in the generated Linux and Mac OSX product files generated will require a later chmod +x.
+However, if building on Windows, the fact that the Windows file system does not save the "executable" bit will mean that the launchers in the generated Linux and Mac OSX product files generated will require a later chmod +x.

-ч ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
-If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor.
-Example modules and database, which is a set of dummy modules, configuration and input files,

-- Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
+- Documentation files, the set of PDFs shown in the help menu.
+Without these files, no help files will be shown at all in the HMI. - □ ParameterEditor, which is built separately as another RCP archived product, but with the same procedure described for openSF.
+If this platform-specific component missing, openSF will not be able to launch PE as an external configuration file editor. - □ Example modules and database, which is a set of dummy modules, configuration and input files, along with a database with simulations including them.
 Since they include C++ modules along with Java and Python examples, they are platform specific, built using CMake and require linking against the OSFI library.
-If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost. - ☐ Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
+If missing, only the "empty" database template file is available in the HMI, but no openSF functionality is lost. - □ Template openSF.properties file, placed by the installer in the installation folder after some variables have been replaced.
 Without this file, openSF might not start.